-Therefore, there are no step by step instructions but mere suggestions as what you can do with every day objects.
+I let them explore the endless possibilities of using every day objects for art projects.
+There are no step by step instructions but just some suggestions as what you can do with everyday objects.
 I’m sure your kids will have some great ideas too!

-My drawers are always full of once, but never to be used again, straws.
-So why not use them, and those little bit too small cupcake cases that are just lying around, to make cute little flowers.
-Or tie some straws together with the too wrinkled to use napkins and turn them into some nifty kites.
-Or, to spice up the fancy dress outfits, cut up some straws to bead size bits and do up some necklaces and bracelets.
+My drawers are always full of straws.
+So why not use them, and those little cupcake cases that are just lying around, to make cute little flowers.

-You might also like 50 Brilliant Art & Crafts for Kids that are worth the mess!
+You May Also Enjoy 50 Brilliant Art & Crafts for Kids that are worth the mess!

-You might also like 15 Fun Spring Activities for Preschoolers
+You May Also Enjoy 15 Fun Spring Activities for Preschoolers

-Right.
-It’s time to get the scissors out.
-Or if your smallies are still too small for scissors just hands will do too.
 Cut or rip them up into pieces and rearrange them to create some funky collage.
 Colours, numbers, and letters can all be themes for this project.
-Pictures from the magazines can also be used for above mentioned paper bag forests or cities, or the plastic container theatre or television.

-You know those brown or black plastic flower pots, that you remove before planting?
-They too pile up in our shed.
+You know those brown or black plastic flower pots, that pile up in the shed.
 They make for great creatures; a lick of paint, some googly eyes, and perhaps some straws for legs, and a spider or a crab is born.

 They can also be decorated to be used as an easter egg basket for example.
 Or make them into a bird house.